Sriram6000/SA1-Invoice-Processing-Automation-Solution-Architecture/README.md

 ## Solution Approach

-Enterprise invoice automation is rarely a one-size-fits-all solution.
-Different organizations — and even different business units within the same organization — have varying requirements.
-To support this diversity, this repository documents **three alternative architectural patterns** for processing invoice PDFs using Microsoft Power Platform and AI Builder.
-Each approach solves the same business problem but optimizes for different **cost, performance, scalability and operational constraints**
+Invoice automation is not one-size-fits-all.
+Different organizations and business units have unique requirements for cost, scalability, and performance.
+To support this diversity, this repository documents **three alternative architectural patterns** for processing invoice PDFs using **Microsoft Power Platform and AI Builder**.
+Each approach solves the same business problem but optimizes for different operational constraints.

-Details of apporaches / patterns are documented in [02-solution-approach](02-solution-approach)
+Details of these approaches are documented in [02-solution-approach](02-solution-approach)

 ## Architectural Patterns

-Three architectural patterns using **Power Platform + AI Builder**:
   - **[Pattern 3](/02-solution-approach/architecture-patterns/pattern-3-high-volume.md)**: High Volume / Scalable & Resilient *(detailed design and diagrams)*
   - **Pattern 2**: Mid Volume / Balanced *(planned, placeholder for future content)*
   - **Pattern 1**: Low Volume / Cost-Optimized *(planned, placeholder for future content)*